AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Flex/README.md

 ## Media object

 Looking to replicate the [media object component]() from Bootstrap 4?
-Recreate it in no time with a few flex utilities that allow even more flexibility and customization than before.
+Recreate it in no time with a few flex utilities that allow even more flexibility and customization than before. <!-- new Component: "Media object" -->
 ```
 <div class="d-flex">
     <div class="flex-shrink-0">